camerondrennan/github-search/README.md

 # github-search
 Node.js website allowing users to search Github repositories using the Github Search API.
-The application was built using Next.js which is a lightweight framework for React.js applications and it runs on the Node.js runtime environement with an express server to serve the application.
+The application was built using Next.js which is a lightweight framework for React.js applications and it runs on the Node.js runtime environment with an express server to serve the application.

 ## Getting Started